garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 ---
 title: ".NET Aspire and Redis"
 date: 2024-02-25T09:41:08Z
-tags: [.net aspire, blazor, csharp, devex, dependency injection, nuget, redis]
+tags: [.net aspire, azd, blazor, csharp, devex, dependency injection, nuget, redis]
 ---

 # First look into .NET Aspire

+TL;DR: [See here](#addendum) for why AZD is not yet supported.

 I decided to give .NET Aspire a try.
 I'm yet to watch an online tutorial but I did watch its announcement a few months ago.
 At the time I did think YAGNI.
 For me, it didn't make much sense.
 Either that, or it just wasn't being explained well enough.
 Enthusiasm alone isn't enough to promote a new tool.
 Since then, I’ve seen many tweets.
 So, over the last month or so, I’ve gradually grasped its raison d’être.